 - Minimize outdoor container storage. - Use covered dumpsters for waste containers. - Place tight fitting lids on all containers. - Raise containers off the ground with provisions for spill control and secondary containment. - Contain the material in such a way that if a leak or spill occurs, the contents will not drain to the storm drain or other waters. - Current outdoor container storage is limited to metals.
-Metals to be relocated to covered lean-to (2019).
+Metals are covered.

-- Inspect outdoor containers for leaks. - Relocate metal storage container to covered lean-to.
+- Inspect outdoor containers for leaks. - Metal storage container was covered.

-- 2016-2017 Implemented - 2017-2021 Permit Years Continue Implementation applicable to most operations and facilities)
+- 2016-2017 Implemented - 2017-2022 Permit Years Continue Implementation applicable to most operations and facilities)